-(1) The Stock Option Plan is a fixed stock option plan whereby the maximum number of Common Shares that may be reserved for issuance pursuant to the Stock Option Plan will not exceed 15,000,000.
-During the year-ended June 30, 2017, no options were granted and 450,000 options expired under the Stock Option Plan.
+- (1) Effective August 15, 2018 the Company completed a 5-to-1 share consolidation and values are expressed as of post-consolidation. - (2) The Stock Option Plan is a rolling stock option plan whereby the maximum number of Common Shares that may be reserved for issuance pursuant to the Stock Option Plan will not exceed 10% of the issued and outstanding Common Shares of the Company.
+During the year-ended June 30, 2018, 40,000 options were granted and 387,500 options expired or were cancelled under the Stock Option Plan.